mendixlabs/ux-theming/README.md

 When usinng UX-theming in Mendix 8, some issues might occur with an infinite loop or folders not being recognized.
 We're still investigating this, but it looks like some issues with SVN and possible rewriting Gulpfile.js.
 A few things to try:

 - Remove node_modules, package.json, package-lock.json and Gulpfile.js.
 Replace them with a fresh copy downloaded here
 - Not only ignore node_modules, but also Gulpfile.js.
-This means you will have to add the Gulpfile to the project if you download it agai or someone in your team is working on it
+This means you will have to add the Gulpfile to the project if you download it again or someone in your team is working on it
 - Make sure you use the latest LTS version (10.xx.x) of NodeJS

 Our current testing indicates it still works in Mendix 8, but might be less reliable.
 Above workarounds might work, they might not.
 We're also looking into updating the libraries, to make sure we fix any issues that might arise with that.